mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

   <img width="324" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/eeb16e67-0459-4d95-99a6-13bdc689432c">

 - Our Clu has two related intents and entities from same project, Book flight and get weather.
-For best practices refre [here](https://learn.microsoft.com/en-us/azure/cognitive-services/language-service/conversational-language-understanding/concepts/best-practices)
+For best practices refer [here](https://learn.microsoft.com/en-us/azure/cognitive-services/language-service/conversational-language-understanding/concepts/best-practices)

 - We could define two dialogs for each intent and call the dialog from unknown intent, here for simplicity we keep the conversation in the same dialog

-- Add a branch/switch using the "=turn.cluapiresponse.content.result.prediction.intents.BookFlightWeather.result.prediction.topIntent" to direct the flow for wether and flight
+- Add a branch/switch using the "=turn.cluAPIresponse.content.result.prediction.intents.BookFlightWeather.result.prediction.topIntent" to direct the flow for weather and flight

   <img width="261" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/287bda67-57f1-4e54-ad55-7e9ec53eb592">

-- Retreive the related enitities from the response json , the entities are present within the below properties of Json =turn.cluapiresponse.content.result.prediction.intents.BookFlightWeather.result.prediction.entities
+- Retrieve the related entities from the response Json , the entities are present within the below properties of Json =turn.cluAPIresponse.content.result.prediction.intents.BookFlightWeather.result.prediction.entities

 **For the weather flow**